piot/pontoon-c/README.md

 If a node hasn't heard from the leader in a while, it proclaims itself as a candidate for a new term and sends out an election request to vote for them.

 A node receiving an election request from a candidate, votes yes or no. It votes yes only if the proclaimed candidate have the same, or very close, to their own knowledge.
+The node is also only allowed to vote for one candidate in each term, so if it has already put in a ballot for this term, it has to vote no even if the candidate was worthy.

 The candidate waits for a yes vote from all nodes.
 If *all* nodes vote yes, the candidate turns itself into a leader.
 If someone votes no or a timeout happens, it goes back to being a supporter.